konstgyftodimos/Machine-Learning-Projects---DecisionTrees---Linear-Regression---SVM/README.md

 3. polynomial of 3rd order
 4. RBF

-# Decision Trees
+# Logistic Regression

+Before applying Logistic Regression i need to seperate my data.
 Due to the high number of features in the dataset i reduced the dimensionality of highly correlated features with PCA.

 Data before PCA (30 features):